 Ingestre Lodges is 3 stunning Individual self-catering properties.
 Mixing contemporary with antique and beautiful furniture from various films.
 The lodges are compelling combination of traditional character and 21st Century comforts.

-Chetwynd, Talbot and Diamond offer an exceptional and unique way to enjoy your wedding, with accommodation for Bride and Groom's families and the couple themselves.
+Chetwynd and Talbot offer an exceptional and unique way to enjoy your wedding, with accommodation for Bride and Groom's families and the couple themselves.

 As Ingestre Lodges shares the New Stables site with Ingestre Riding School, why not book the family in for a few riding lessons or a week long course?